An Opportunity Like No Other

 For every Teen Leader employed by TTS, dozens of young people gain opportunities for learning, fun, and teamwork.
-In 2021, TTS offered 68 workshops in various formats for almost 750 young people, created and distributed 1,762 activities for kids to do at home, recorded 48 video workshops, and made 203 social media posts with short videos and tips.
+In 2021, TTS offered 68 workshops in various formats for approximately 750 young people, created and distributed 1,762 activities for kids to do at home, recorded 48 video workshops, and made 203 social media posts with short videos and tips.
 After attending the workshops, 96% of youth said they want to continue participating in STEM activities and felt that they could succeed at STEM activities like these in the future.

 The Future of TTS Depends on Generous Support of Friends Like You

 With the support of donors, Friends of the Hennepin County Library is contributing $542,000 in support of youth development programming, including Teen Tech Squad in 2022, which allows the continued development of future leaders in STEM across the county.
 The generous support of library Friends also offers our adult mentors and teen leaders the opportunity to pivot quickly to meet the challenges of today when the communities served by our eight Teen Tech Squads across Hennepin County are hit the most by hardship.
 As the program continues to adapt to the changing times, TTS leaders are committed to doing their best to ensure their programming continues to reach as many youth as possible, building futures and sparking inspiration.